pesalerno/PUMAgenomics/misc-code.md

  > you should see different sets of IDs in the files.
  >
  > If you want more than 1000 loci, just put in the number you want (1000-5000 loci seems to work well with STRUCTURE, but it can't handle huge numbers of loci).

+ Adding more CPUs to the slurm run on server:

+ 	#SBATCH --cpus-per-task=6